ianandersonlol/Seed-measurement-with-image-j/README.md

     4. Do this for all of your scales.
         1. Ideally, you will see <1% variance between your scales.
         2. This is ideal.
 In situations like these, we average all of the scales togehter and use this number for final analysis.
         3. In situations where this is not the case, it is recommended you analyze your seeds in batches where scale is similar.
-This can be achieved worked around in the [Advanced ideas section](#advanced-ideas)
+This can be achieved worked around in the [advanced ideas section](#advanced-ideas)
+### Measuring Seeds